-The HPLP 2022-2023: Equity & Bridging Divides cohort will provide perspective and skill development opportunities for emerging public and nonprofit organization leaders.
+The HPLP 2023-2024: Climate Change and Public Health Intersections Cohort will provide knowledge-grounding and skill-developing opportunities for emerging public and nonprofit leaders.
 Participants will learn leadership skills with a focus on enhancing their organization’s capacity to understand, plan, and convey climate change mitigation and resilience strategies in the San Joaquin Valley.

 APPLIED SKILLS PROJECT

-HPLP participants will work in pairs to develop, implement, and report on projects that address specific equity and renewal challenges for their organizations and communities.
-Past projects explored priority issues such as engaging uninsured persons in preventive care, engaging residents in addressing environmental concerns, and building resident and neighborhood capacity for partnerships for system and policy change and enhancing organizational capacity to address health inequalities or other topics.
+HPLP participants will work in groups to develop, implement, and report on projects that address specific equity and renewal challenges for their organizations and communities.
+Past projects explored priority issues such as engaging uninsured persons in preventive care, engaging residents in addressing environmental concerns, building resident and neighborhood capacity for partnerships for system and policy change, and enhancing organizational capacity to address health inequalities or other topics.

 In this program, you will develop skills and knowledge to:

 - Engage with others and strategically communicate around health equity and the public health implications of climate change

 - Conduct and interpret organizational assessment and strategic planning techniques

-- Use existing data sources and plan for new research to identify and understand barriers to health equity and public health-related climate mitigation strategies
+- Use the latest available data sources and plan for new research to identify and understand barriers to health equity and public health-related climate mitigation strategies

 - Employ health equity and renewal tools to guide program development

-- Develop and test messaging and outreach strategies for community renewal engagement
+- Develop and test messaging and outreach strategies for health equity and climate change

 For questions or comments, please contact Stephanie Chan at the following: